 HColumnDescriptor cf = descriptor.getFamily("f".getBytes());

-// Set the storage type of the table to cold storage.
+// Set the storage type of this column family to cold storage

 cf.setValue("STORAGE_POLICY", AliHBaseConstants.STORAGETYPE_COLD);